SLATs for Estate Taxes

 So, when you sign on the line for a SLAT, your spouse may get the income if they wish, but you continue to pay the taxes on the assets in the trust!
 This helps as an estate freeze technique and allows the money to grow larger outside the estate rather than within the estate (where estate taxes may be owed).

 In addition, you don’t want “leakage” of the trust.
-If you pull money out and then put it in your estate (or, heaven forbid, a joint account!), then the money is included back in your estate for estate tax purposes.
+If you pull money out and put it in your estate (or, heaven forbid, a joint account!), it is included back in your estate for estate tax purposes.
 If the purpose of a SLAT is to utilize the Estate Tax Exemption amount, be careful pulling assets back into the estate, which may be double taxed (for estate tax purposes).

 Asset Protection of a SLAT

-SLATs also provide asset protection, as the assets are held in an irrevocable trust.
+SLATs also protect assets, as the assets are held in an irrevocable trust.
 Specifically, the donor has no access to the trust and usually cannot be forced to access the assets in the trust.
 I shouldn’t go overboard, as if the initial funding (conveyance) is deemed fraudulent, a judge might access the assets within the trust on behalf of the creditors.

-But as long as this trust is set up well before any creditor problems, it can be an important part of asset protection system.
+But as long as this trust is set up well before any creditor problems arise, it can be an important part of asset protection system.

-Also, the SLAT likely has spendthrift provisions which do not allow the spouse who receives the SLAT to access it to pay off a judgment.
+Also, the SLAT likely has spendthrift provisions that do not allow the spouse who receives the SLAT to access it to pay off a judgment.
 In English, a creditor does not have the authority to force you to access trust assets to pay your judgments.
-However, if there is ongoing income from the SLAT, a creditor may lay claim to that income as it rolls in.
+However, if there is ongoing income from the SLAT, a creditor may claim that income as it rolls in.

-Laws are State-specific, so discuss SLATs and asset protection with your estate attorney in your State.
+Laws are state-specific, so discuss SLATs and asset protection with your state estate attorney.
 Assets should also be protected in the case of divorce as long as they are not co-mingled in the marital estate.

-Now that we know a little bit about SLATs let’s go over the pros and cons.
+Now that we know a little about SLATs let’s review the pros and cons.

 Pros and Cons of a SLAT